e-c-k-e-r/vall-e/docs/models.md

 While the original paper called for a separate AR model and a NAR model, by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.
 * Additionally, you can even train a `NAR-len` model on top of an existing model.

-Later papers for discrete TTS solutions work around the multiple codebook problem by introducing exotic interleaving patterns to work around existing problems.
-For all intents and purposes, these aren't necessary, as the current sequencing of prioritizng the first codebook (RVQ level 0).
-The remaining RVQ levels can be easily deduced from the prior level in parallel.
-* Exotic solutions aren't necessary at all, as the summed embeddings can be good enough to represent the original waveform.
-Output codes can be inferenced in parallel with a wider head, neglecting the need to train separate levels.

 ## The AR (Autoregressive) Model